Independent But Not Alone: Making Your First Solo Research Project Work

 It all started with this photo I took while travelling South towards Ile des Pins, in 2014.

-I was with a colleague from Finland, and we had decided to head south to reflect on some problems we had faced over the past weeks while travelling from NoumĂ©a to the North – she was preparing her PhD project, and I was working on my Master’s thesis in which I was already considering issues related to the environment.
+I was with a colleague from Finland, and we had decided to head south to reflect on some problems we had faced over the past weeks while travelling from Nouméa to the North – she was preparing her PhD project, and I was working on my Master’s thesis in which I was already considering issues related to the environment.

-While on a boat we were talking about challenges and difficulties met and would have been worth already a whole academic study, when all of a sudden, whilst looking over the sea horizon towards the coast, my sight got captured by what seemed an historical building, which at the beginning I had failed to identify: it seemed clinging on the remains of a submerged coral coast
+While on a boat we were talking about challenges and difficulties met and would have been worth already a whole academic study, when all of a sudden, whilst looking over the sea horizon towards the coast, my sight got captured by what seemed an historical building, which at the beginning I had failed to identify: it seemed clinging on the remains of a submerged coral coast…and so I started to reflect on what I was seeing, and what I couldn’t but was unfolding as a scenario I would have found some years ago as confirmed and consolidated.

-Even if that was only 10 year ago, coastal erosion wasn’t really an internationally shared concern at that time: increased attention for this is consequence of the Glasgow COP, when representatives of the Pacific Islands got a chance to explain to the rest of the world how their homes, their islands indeed are disappearing
+Even if that was only 10 year ago, coastal erosion wasn’t really an internationally shared concern at that time: increased attention for this is consequence of the Glasgow COP, when representatives of the Pacific Islands got a chance to explain to the rest of the world how their homes, their islands indeed are disappearing…now – and how this is a problem that connects us all.

 From this moment, whilst the public opinion starts to understand this as being part of the consequences of climate change and ways global warming is impacting people lives, the increased interest will lean towards possible solutions to support cities and countries worldwide – one of the most famous examples being New York City for instance building structures in order to prevent sea levels rising eating away the coastline.